 In addition to recognizing and publicly honoring vital nonprofit leaders who are truly unique, a monetary award will be available for the personal use of the recipient.
 The only restriction is that the honoree may not re-direct the cash to his or her organization.

-Nominations are now open for the 2017 Kathy Goldfarb-Findling Leadership Award.
-DEADLINE HAS BEEN EXTENDED TO JULY 14.
+Nominations are now open for the 2018 Kathy Goldfarb-Findling Leadership Award.
+Deadline to submit is August 17, 2018, click here to submit.

 To learn more about Ms. Kathy Goldfarb-Findling, please view this short video.

-Previous winners of “The Kathy” are Michael Melara of Catholic Charities, Mary Ellen Clausen of Ophelia’s Place, Mary Beth Frey of the Samaritan Center, Randi Bregman of Vera House, Kerry Quaglia of Home HeadQuarters, Sharon Owens of Southwest Community Center and Melissa Spicer of Clear Path for Veterans.
+Previous winners of “The Kathy” are Michael Melara of Catholic Charities, Mary Ellen Clausen of Ophelia’s Place, Mary Beth Frey of the Samaritan Center, Randi Bregman of Vera House, Kerry Quaglia of Home HeadQuarters, Sharon Owens of Southwest Community Center and the City of Syracuse, Melissa Spicer of Clear Path for Veterans and Sally Fisher Curran of the Volunteer Lawyers Project of Onondaga County.

 Several of these honorees gathered to talk about Kathy, the award’s effect, and leadership in general. >>learn more.